Beaver-Notes/Beaver-Blog/_posts/2025/2025-10-20-No-Coal-Just-Updates.md

 # Thank You 💖

 As always, the final, and most important, paragraph is dedicated to our users, maintainers, contributors, donors, and everyone who supports Beaver in their own way.
-I owe you my deepest gratitude,without you, none of this would be possible.
+I owe you my deepest gratitude, without you, none of this would be possible.
 A heartfelt thanks to the entire community; you’re amazing, and I can’t wait for you to enjoy the new versions of Pocket and Notes.

 We’d like to give a special shoutout to the team at [OpenAlternative](https://bsky.app/profile/openalternative.co) for helping spread the word, and to the team at [OSSing](https://ossign.org/) for supporting us with Windows code signing.